Vakar/bugtracker/README.md

 ### Setting up application.properties

 You need to specify values inside curly brackets.
 Application use hibernate as ORM.
 Also be sure you register app at [facebook for developers](https://developers.facebook.com/) and get app id and secret.
+Please config your database to support utf-8 unicode encoding.

 ```bash